-Elizabeth Renuart, a co-author, is of-counsel with NCLC, was an associate professor of law at Albany Law School, and before that was an NCLC staff attorney.
+Elizabeth Renuart, author, is of-counsel with NCLC, was an associate professor of law at Albany Law School, and before that was an NCLC staff attorney.
 She was the co-author of The Cost of Credit, and Stop Predatory Lending and is a contributing author on several current NCLC books.
 She also has written or co-written several journal articles on topics relevant to consumer credit and foreclosure.
 She is an adviser to the American Law Institute’s project on Restatement Third, The Law of Consumer Contracts and a former member of the Federal Reserve Board Consumer Advisory Council.
 She was the managing attorney of a legal services office in Baltimore, Maryland, where she litigated cases involving Truth in Lending, usury, deceptive home improvement practices, mortgage foreclosure defenses, and fraud.

-Carolyn L. Carter, a contributing author, is NCLC’s Director of Advocacy, and was formerly co-director of Legal Services, Inc., in Gettysburg, Pennsylvania and director of the Law Reform Office of Cleveland Legal Aid Society.
-She is author of Repossessions, co-author of Consumer Credit Regulation, Unfair and Deceptive Acts and Practices, Mortgage Lending, Consumer Warranty Law, Collection Actions, and Automobile Fraud, and contributing author to a number of other NCLC publications.
+Carolyn L. Carter, contributing author, is NCLC’s Deputy Director and was formerly co-director of Legal Services, Inc., in Gettysburg, Pennsylvania and director of the Law Reform Office of Cleveland Legal Aid Society.
+She is the editor of Pennsylvania Consumer Law, editor of the first edition of Ohio Consumer Law, co-author of NCLC’s Unfair and Deceptive Acts and Practices, Consumer Warranty Law, Repossessions, Federal Deception Law, Consumer Credit Regulation, and Automobile Fraud, and contributing author to other NCLC publications.
 She was the 1992 recipient of the Vern Countryman Consumer Law Award.

-Andrew G. Pizor, a contributing author, is a staff attorney in NCLC’s Washington office and a co-author of Consumer Credit Regulation and Mortgage Lending and a contributing author to Foreclosures and to Federal Deception Law.
-He also serves as an expert witness on mortgage origination and servicing issues.
+Andrew G. Pizor, contributing author, is a staff attorney in NCLC’s Washington office and a co-author of NCLC’s Consumer Credit Regulation and Mortgage Lending and a contributing author to Home Foreclosures and to Federal Deception Law.
+Andrew also serves as an expert witness on mortgage origination and servicing issues.
 He was formerly an attorney at the Connecticut Fair Housing Center, Consumer Law Group L.L.C., and Legal Services Corp. of Delaware, where he worked on housing and consumer protection issues, focusing on defending foreclosures and fighting predatory lending.